William Robertson (Irish architect): Family life

-William Robertson married his first cousin Catherine Jones (1785-1872) from Clonmel in 1805.
+William Robertson married his first cousin Catherine Jones (1785–1872) from Clonmel in 1805.
 They had no children.

 Political life

 He was liberal in his political views and supported Catholic Emancipation.
 He served Kilkenny as justice of peace, magistrate, alderman and was mayor of Kilkenny in 1831.

 Impact in Ireland

 By 1801, Robertson had returned to Kilkenny.
 His first commission was the design of Kilkenny Gaol.
-He designed and worked on private houses for himself and others (Jenkinstown House, Woodstock Estate) and was also involved in designing and working on public works like the Courthouse in Kilkenny (Grace's Old Castle), the entrance gate to St. Kieran's College, several churches and the workhouses in Kilkenny and Carlow.
+He designed and worked on private houses for himself and others (Jenkinstown House, Woodstock Estate) and was also involved in designing and working on public works like the Courthouse in Kilkenny (Grace's Old Castle), the entrance gate to St. Kieran's College (originally at Jenkinstown House), several churches and the workhouses in Kilkenny and Carlow.

 Architectural style

 In Kilkenny, William Robertson used the local stone Kilkenny Marble.
 He followed a Neo-Gothic style with the country houses and public buildings, very likely influenced by his childhood in Kilkenny.
 His own town-houses in Kilkenny are more influenced by the Georgian style.
 Some elements like hood moulds are practical as well as ornamental, whereas his stone plaques are merely decorational.
 In Kilkenny Castle and Rosehill House, he used oriel windows which might have been influenced by the one on Rothe House.
 His quatrefoils can be found in his sacral architecture as well as secular buildings built and remodelled by him (see photographs of St. Mary's Church, St. Canice's Cathedral and Kilkenny Castle).